awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-allocation-strategy.md

 # Allocation strategies for Spot Instances<a name="ec2-fleet-allocation-strategy"></a>

-The allocation strategy for your EC2 Fleet determines how it fulfills your request for Spot Instances from the possible Spot capacity pools represented by its launch specifications\.
-The following are the allocation strategies that you can specify in your fleet:
+Your launch configuration determines all the possible Spot capacity pools \(instance types and Availability Zones\) from which EC2 Fleet can launch Spot Instances\.
+However, when launching instances, EC2 Fleet uses the allocation strategy that you specify to pick the specific pools from all your possible pools\.

+You can specify one of the following allocation strategies:

 `lowest-price`
-The Spot Instances come from the Spot capacity pool with the lowest price\.
+The Spot Instances come from the lowest\-price pool that has available capacity\.
 This is the default strategy\.
+If the cheapest pool doesn't have available capacity, the Spot Instances come from the next cheapest pool that has available capacity\.
+If a pool runs out of capacity before fulfilling your desired capacity, EC2 Fleet will continue to fulfill your request by drawing from the next cheapest pool\.
+To ensure that your desired capacity is met, you might receive Spot Instances from several pools\.

 `diversified`
 The Spot Instances are distributed across all Spot capacity pools\.